sandhawke/borc-refs/README.md

 ## Issues

+Move these issues to github issues?

 Maybe sharing should be a flag on Decoder, too?

-Maybe sharing should default to on?
+Maybe sharing should default to on? (as in the example above)

 Right now, sharing is an option to Encoder.shareAll, not to Encoder.
 That'd be nice to fix.

 Lots of corner cases haven't been tested

 Maybe provide a way to share long strings as well?
 That would require the 'coloring' be done using a WeakSet instead of a Symbol property.
 That would remove the need for cleanup, but probably be slower.
 Try it out?

+What to call it?  cbor-graph seems good, unless it's included into cbor or borc.

 ## Tests